Risk & Protective Factors

-According to the CDC, easy access to lethal methods is a risk factor for suicide:
+According to the CDC and the best available research evidence, easy access to lethal methods is a risk factor for suicide:

-- While firearms account for less than 1% of nonfatal self-harm injuries, they comprise more than half of all deaths by suicide.1
+- While firearms account for less than 5% of suicidal acts, they comprise more than half of all deaths by suicide.1

 - Suicide by firearm is almost always deadly — 9 out of 10 firearm suicide attempts result in death.1

-- By comparison, the more frequently chosen suicide attempt method of poisoning/overdose is significantly less fatal, resulting in death in less than 2% of attempts.2
+- By comparison, the most frequently chosen suicide attempt method of poisoning/overdose is significantly less fatal, resulting in death in less than 2% of attempts.1

 - Access to a gun in the home increases the odds of suicide more than three-fold.²

-Of all risk factors for suicide, access to lethal methods, such as firearms, is relatively easily modifiable and thus procvides a critical point for intervention.
+Of all risk factors for suicide, access to lethal methods, such as firearms, is relatively easily modifiable and thus provides a critical point for intervention.